Adenrele/Web_Portfolio/README.md

 # Web_Portfolio
-A portfolio website built using Flask (Python) and deployed to a Heroku server using Git.
-The final product (with content) can be found at https://adenrele.co.uk/
+A portfolio website built using Flask (Python) and deployed using Git.
+The final product (with content) https://adenrele.co.uk/

-This repository will be modified and include instructions on how to replicate the steps taken to create a similar web application.
+Note that it is possible to build better looking websites in a shorter period using tools such as Wordpress.
+However, this website serves as a demonstration of skill with Python.